macktron/macktron.github.io/index.markdown

   </iframe>
 </div>

-An interactive multi-select chart overlays the average line in black with colored lines for each policy domain (e.g. fisheries, budgetary control, internal market).
+The interactive chart overlays the average line in black with colored lines for each policy area.
 Hovering over any point shows (Policy Area, Year, Rice).
 You can add or remove areas to compare their dynamics against the overall trend.

 ### Underlying Drivers
-Over time all policy-area lines weave around an “average” curve thus there’s no single area that always leads or always lags.
-Instead, different combinations become more consensual at different moments.
+Over time all policy area lines weave around an “average” curve thus there’s no single area that always leads or always lags.
+Instead different combinations become more consensual at different moments.

 * **Persistent downward drift in overall cohesion.**
   The thick “Average” line steadily slides from above-mid-range toward the lower half of the scale, indicating that, outside crisis episodes, cross-party unanimity has weakened over the last decade.